voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 MATT:
-So to be delegated to...
+So to be delegated to... means removing anonymity?
-Means removing anonymity?

 DAN: